-Flights, airport shuttle, drinks with meals, single room at Isfjord Radio, accommodation in Longyearbyen, CO2 investment of NOK 250.
+Flights from your destination are not included, airport shuttle, drinks with meals, single room at Isfjord Radio, CO2 investment of NOK 250.

-AccommodationAccommodation in double room at Basecamp Trapper's Hotel (or hotel with similar standard).
+AccommodationAccommodation in double room at Svalbard Hotell (or hotel with similar standard).

 AccommodationAccommodation in comfortable double rooms at Basecamp Isfjord Radio.